 Research College Funding!

-With the costs of college tuition raising daily, it is vital that we slow down and think before jumping into boat loads of student loan debt.
-College doesn't have to cost a fortune, making a little research and calculating costs vs return vital.
+With the costs of college tuition rising daily, it is vital that we slow down and think before jumping into boatloads of student loan debt.
+College doesn't have to cost a fortune.
+Just doing a little research and calculating costs vs return is vital.
 To prove my point, let’s just take my wife’s case for example.
 Had she not gone to college for 8 years and pursued her doctorate what could have happened?